Why the route between Quebec and Montreal from Montreal is worth it

 Canada

-Opening times: 2nd Sunday in June to 1st Monday in September: Tuesday to Sunday from 10 a.m. to 17 p.m.
+Opening hours: 2nd Sunday in June to 1st Monday in September: Tuesday to Sunday from 10am to 17pm.
+Please check the current opening hours in advance.

 The Deschambault-Grondines watermill